huggingface/large_language_model_training_playbook/throughput/README.md

 # How to Maximize Throughput

-In general maximazing throughput is all about running many experiments and measuring
+In general maximizing throughput is all about running many experiments and measuring the outcome and chosing the one that is superior.

+In certain situations your modeling team may ask you to choose some hyper parameters that will be detrimental to throughput but overall beneficial for the overall model's success.

 ## Crucial reproducibility requirements